CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

   - Always call Path(repo.path + record['file']) - explicitly specify the base dir

-Principles for provenance
+Principles for provenance:

 - The identification scheme is part of the data provenance model
 - State model
-- lineage: origins
+- Lineage: origins
-- transparency
+- Transparency

-- think about: removing provenance information after merge? (optional/explicit?)
+- Think about: removing provenance information after merge? (optional/explicit?)
 - set_curated: after setting colrev_masterdata = https:... : remove colrev_masterdata_provenance (it is available in the corresponding curated repository)
 - colrev_file_provenance is not optional (contains the cpid)
 - masterdata: key data to identify a record, built-in corrections (feedback-loop to curated repository) (volatile fields are not in masterdata)
 - All masterdata (identifying metdata) should have the same source for curated records -> it is sufficient to store it once (in the colrev_masterdata field)
 - CURATED: for masterdata (**collectively** : masterdata belong together, should not be versioned/combined independently/separately) and for complementary fields (individually)
-- focus on confidence values internally but focus on qualitative assessments for users (use confidence values in the decisions/scripts and maybe add it to the qualitative assessments)
+- Focus on confidence values internally but focus on qualitative assessments for users (use confidence values in the decisions/scripts and maybe add it to the qualitative assessments)

-related to preparation:
+Related to preparation:
+TODO: the following bulletpoints do not appear as bulletpoints

-- separate prep/polish: polish does not effect a state transition!
+- Separate prep/polish: polish does not effect a state transition!
-- metadata: completeness and quality metrics
+- Metadata: completeness and quality metrics
-- fields-specific quality labels
+- Fields-specific quality labels
-- fusion of records (after "matching" decision)
+- Fusion of records (after "matching" decision)
-- protection of curated content (all changes are explicit corrections that feed back into the original repo) -> avoid "deterioration" of curated metadata
+- Protection of curated content (all changes are explicit corrections that feed back into the original repo) -> avoid "deterioration" of curated metadata
-- clearl distinction between curated/non-curated content (metadata/duplicates/pdf-fingerprints) would be essential to ensure quality
+- Clear distinction between curated/non-curated content (metadata/duplicates/pdf-fingerprints) would be essential to ensure quality

 .. https://blog.diffbot.com/knowledge-graph-glossary/data-provenance/